InternVideo2: Scaling Foundation Models for Multimodal Video Understanding: Method

 \subsection{Stage 2: Aligning Video to Audio-Speech-Text}

-We exploit the correspondence between video and audio, speech, and text to align {\modelname} to semantics explicitly.
-In structure, though {\modelname} has a huge video encoder, its employed audio and text encoders are relatively lightweight.
+We exploit the correspondence between video and audio, speech, and text to encourage {\modelname} to learn more semantics.
+In practice, {\modelname} has a huge video encoder, and its employed audio and text encoders are relatively lightweight.
 The used audio encoder is a 12-layer transformer initialized with BEATs~\cite{beats} (90M).
-It takes in audio features, which are 64-dimensional log Mel filterbank spectrograms using a 25ms Hamming window, transformed from 10-second-long clips, padding with zeros.
-For the text and speech encoders, we initialize the text encoder and multimodal decoder using Bert-Large~\cite{devlin2018bert}.
-Specifically, we utilize the initial 19 layers of Bert-Large as the text encoder, with the subsequent 5 layers equipped with cross-attention layers serving as the multimodal decoder.
+It takes as input 64-dimensional log Mel filterbank spectrograms, generated using a 25ms Hamming window, from 10-second-long clips (padded with zeros).
+For the text and speech encoders, we initialize the text encoder and multimodal decoder using BERT-Large~\cite{devlin2018bert}.
+Specifically, we utilize the initial 19 layers of BERT-Large as the text encoder, with the subsequent 5 layers equipped with cross-attention layers serving as the multimodal decoder.

-For pretraining objectives, we establish alignment and fusion across modalities via text, including video, audio, image, and speech.
-We employ crossmodal contrastive and matching losses with masked language reconstruction one as:
+For pretraining objectives, we establish alignment across different modalities via text, including video, audio, image, and speech.
+We employ crossmodal contrastive and matching losses with masked language reconstruction loss as: